 In this example, all the settings have their standard values: you want to draw the whole time domain of the Sound, you want to have autoscaling vertically, you want to see garnishings around the picture (a box, labelled axes, and numbers), and you want the waveform to be drawn as a curve.
 Pressing the OK button in the above window is equivalent to executing the following script line:

-You see that in a script, all of the arguments are supplied inside the same do function as the command, separated by commas, in the same order as in the settings window, counted from top to bottom (and, within a line, from left to right).
-The texts "(= all)" and "(= auto)" above are just Praat's explanations of what it means to type a zero in those fields (namely "draw all times" and "use vertical autoscaling", respectively); in a script they are superfluous and you shouldn't write them.
+You see that in a script, all of the arguments are supplied after the command, preceded by a colon and separated by commas, in the same order as in the settings window, counted from top to bottom (and, within a line, from left to right).
+The texts "(= all)" and "(= auto)" above are just Praat's explanations of what it means to type a zero in those fields (namely `draw all times' and `use vertical autoscaling', respectively); in a script they are superfluous and you shouldn't write them.

 If you want to draw the sound with different settings, say from 1 to 3.2 seconds, scaled between -1 and +1 instead of automatically, with garnishings off, and with the waveform drawn as poles, you would have the following settings window: